 Even in the face of a global pandemic, SaaS remains a top priority for modern businesses.

 How so?
-Just couple the public services cloud market’s staggering growth – 26% annual growth to the tune of $233.4 billion – with the average company relying on hundreds of apps to keep up-and-running.
-According to Gartner, within the cloud market itself, SaaS represents the fastest-growing category and will capture at least $104 billion in revenue in 2020 and $120 billion or more in 2021.
+Just couple the staggering cloud growth – 218% growth from February 2019 to February 2021 – with the average company relying on hundreds of apps to keep up-and-running.
+According to Gartner, within the cloud market itself, SaaS represents the fastest-growing category and will capture at least $145 billion in spend in 2021 and $171 billion or more in 2022.

-Why Now is So Significant for SaaS Management
+Why Now is So Significant to Manage Your SaaS

 SaaS Spending is on the Rise (With No Signs of Slowing Down)…